NVIDIA/aistore/README.md

 ### `GET`

-5. If the object already exists locally (meaning, it belongs to a DFC local bucket or the most recent version of a Cloud-based object is cached and resides on a local disk), the target optionally balidates the object's checksum and version.
+5. If the object already exists locally (meaning, it belongs to a DFC local bucket or the most recent version of a Cloud-based object is cached and resides on a local disk), the target optionally validates the object's checksum and version.
    This type of `GET` is often referred to as a "warm `GET`".
 6. Otherwise, the target performs a "cold `GET`" by downloading the newest version of the object from the next DFC tier or from the Cloud.
 7. Finally, the target delivers the object to the client via HTTP(S) response.